 Despite having formidable reputations and being incredibly common in coastal waters, Blue-ringed Octopuses are rarely encountered.
 They are the ocean’s recluses.
 There are so many aspects of their lives that we still don’t fully understand.

 Julian is a marine researcher with a difference.
 You won’t just find him in the lab – instead, Julian is a prolific diver and an internationally recognized underwater videographer and photographer.
 This perspective – both in the water and behind the lens – gives Julian a rare insight that has led to a major discovery.

 "Through my own work I got to thinking about the orientation of blue rings I was seeing – could the pattern of rings displayed on the body of a Blue-ringed Octopus accurately tell me what species it was?
 If so, could I use the thousands of images posted by divers online to learn more about the diversity and distribution of this intriguing animal?
 Historically, scientists thought that the pattern of blue rings on a Blue-ringed Octopus was variable, and that only significant differences in ring size indicated different species.
 What we've discovered, however, is completely different," say Julian.

 By using the age-old tool of scientific illustration combined with genetic and morphological (the form of the animal) analysis, Julian has studied the skin patterns of Blue-ringed Octopus from around the world and made a significant breakthrough.
 By comparing these patterns, Julian has revealed that there are many more species of Blue ringed-Octopus than previously thought, all of which can be identified by consistent colour patterns.

 Through this work Julian has identified over a dozen new species throughout Australia and the Indo-West Pacific.
-That’s a lot of Blue-ringed Octopus to add to the family!
+That’s a lot of Blue-ringed Octopuses to add to the family!